-Considering this, my design efforts, in general, are focused on crafting space into a set of diverse and varied experiences.
-It’s not trying to control or defined use, it is, in fact, allowing for the anticipation of differing engagements with others through space, material and landscape changes.
+Considering this, my design efforts, in general, have been focused on crafting space into a set of diverse and varied experiences.
+It’s not trying to control or define the use, but rather allow for the anticipation of differing engagements with others through space, material, and landscape.

-In the Burman Residence, we are attempting to do just this.
-We have deliberately created three layers or parameters in plan that allow for strong contrasts.
-These zones all offer different qualities that one can interact with depending on the time of year, the weather and the need for social interaction or privacy.
+We have deliberately created three layers or parameters within the plan that allows for strong contrasts.
+These zones all offer different qualities that one can interact with depending on the time of year, the weather, and the need for social interaction or privacy.

-The first and most outer layer is made up of deep landscape planting.
+The first and most outer layer is made up of sporadic landscaping and grassed coverage.
 Over time it will mature and create a green habitat at the edges of the property.
-The outer limits have setbacks that are somewhat strange due to the developer setting a predetermined building envelope before land sale.
+The outer limits have setbacks that are somewhat strange due to the developer setting a predetermined building envelope before the land sale.
 Therefore, we have three sides that vary in depth, between 4.5m and 9m in scale.
-With these sizes available to us we can create pockets of varying density and colour to be enjoyed.
+With these sizes available to us we can create pockets of varying landscape density and colour to be enjoyed.

 The second layer is internal.
-In yet another unorthodox move by the developer, the western road frontage has been allowed a zero-allotment approval by council.
-This is typically never done let alone agreed upon by the governing authorities.
+In yet another unorthodox move by the developer, the western road frontage has been allowed a zero-allotment approval by the council.
+This is typically never done, let alone agreed upon by the governing authorities.

-Having said this, a zero setback as the primary frontage presents an interesting opportunity for a controlled public engagement.
-The location of the site is in a quite cultersack.
-Therefore, we have created a large sliding screen that offers a connection to the neighborhood and an area for keeping an eye on the kids play.
+Having said this, a zero setback as the primary frontage presents an exciting opportunity for a controlled public engagement.
+The location of the site is in a quite cul-de-sac.
+Therefore, we have created a large sliding screen off the public space that offers a connection to the neighborhood and an area for keeping an eye on the kids.

 The final layer, as it relates to the three, is the inner court.
-This is a private space located at the heart of the floor plan.
-It is totally outside yet given discretion via surrounding built structure.
-Not only does it allow for a secure sanctuary, but from a solar passive perspective, it acts as a light well for the surrounding internal spaces.
+This is a private sanctuary located at the heart of the floor plan.
+It is totally outside yet given discretion via the surrounding built structure.
+Not only does it allow for a secure area, but from a passive solar perspective, it acts as a light well for the surrounding internal spaces.